Direct Line magazine

 a man buffs a car's paintwork

 Paintwork rarely has a tougher time than in the winter.
-The enemies of paintwork include wet leaves, rain, more rain, debris washed into roads and sprayed over your car, ice, and of course, the worst of the lot: salt.
+Wet leaves, rain, debris on the roads, ice – they’re all enemies of car paintwork.
+And then there’s the worst of the lot: salt.

 Start with washing your car